Clean Air Leadership Talks - February 20, 2019

 Learn about real-world air pollution problems and innovative solutions from individuals who will be bestowed with California’s premier air quality award for their career contributions.
 The Haagen-Smit Clean Air Award is named for the late Dr. Arie Haagen-Smit – best known for linking the smog in Southern California to automobiles and as the “father of air pollution control.”
 Awards recognize those who continue Haagen-Smit’s work through perseverance, leadership and innovation in the areas of research, environmental policy, science and technology, public education, and community service.

-Three of the five 2018 recipients will give 20-minute talks.
+Three of the five 2018 recipients gave 20-minute talks.
+Presentation slides are available below.

 Five Decades of Air Quality Studies in Central California